tengfone/simple-pdf-cert/README.md

 # simple-pdf-cert

 Simple PDF Cert creator for NodeJS.

+Simply whipped is up for a small project.
+Forks and contribution are welcomed and encouraged.

 ## Installation